 Sheep Mullet is a bleating testament to Hardywood’s origins and identity.
 As well as an ode to a hairstyle you might see around the river and bars of RVA.
 The mulleted sheep has as much dank flavor as the liquid itself and was designed to transcend the label into who knows what– shirts, hats, cartoon shows– the mind wanders.

-Oh and bonus point, instead of farming this out to a bevy of sick-nasty illustrators, we actually crafted this curly ditty ourselves in-house.
+Instead of farming this out to a bevy of sick-nasty illustrators, we crafted this curly ditty ourselves in-house.

 Not baaaaaaaad.
 (Get it?)